sfshaw/SNR/README.md

 ## Typical usage

-Typical usage for the CPRC UROV might have a `main.py` like this:
+Typical usage for the CPRC UROV project might have a `main.py` like this:

     from snr import *
     from urov import *